sbcshop/GPS_RTK_Breakout_Software/README.md

 # GPS RTK Breakout

-Using  GPS RTK Breakout, you can pinpoint your location, your direction, and your path to any place on Earth in less than 30 seconds.
-Hence, the higher the accuracy, the better!
-Since GPS Real Time Kinematics (RTK) has mastered fine-tuning its GPS modules' accuracy to only millimetres, we had to incorporate it on this board!
+In less than 30 seconds, GPS RTK Breakout enables you to determine your position, direction, and travel route to any destination on Earth.
+So, the better the precision, the more!
+We had to include it on this board since GPS Real Time Kinematics (RTK) has perfected fine-tuning its GPS modules' accuracy to only millimetres!

-High-precision GPS was improved by SB Components' GPS-RTK HAT.
-It has the most latest ZED-F9P module from u-blox, which provides 10mm of 3-dimensional precision.
-These boards can create X, Y, and Z locations that are about the width of your fingernail.
-You read that correctly.
-A stream of correction data from an RTCM source and a strong antenna are both necessary for high accuracy GPS.
+The GPS-RTK HAT from SB Components enhanced high-precision GPS.
+The ZED-F9P module from u-Blox, which offers 10mm of 3-dimensional accuracy, is the newest one that it has.
+The X, Y, and Z coordinates that may be generated using these boards are roughly the width of your fingernail.
+That is what you just read.
+High precision GPS requires both a stream of correction data from an RTCM source and a powerful antenna.

 ## Hardware Overview